Stand Up To Cancer Telecast, Sept. 9, 2016

 Cooper worked with the renowned live, large-scale event producers Done + Dusted and Stand Up To Cancer's veteran production team to design and produce an hour-long event that was entertaining and inspiring as well as informative and educational.

-The telecast was broadcast from The Music Center's Walt Disney Concert Hall in downtown Los Angeles.
+The telecast was broadcasted from The Music Center's Walt Disney Concert Hall in downtown Los Angeles.
 The ABC, CBS, FOX, and NBC networks donated one hour of simultaneous, commercial-free, prime time for the telecast, along with American Forces Network, ASPiRE, AUDIENCE Network, Bloomberg TV, Bravo, Comedy Central, Discovery Life, EPIX, ESPNEWS, FM, FS2, FXM, Great American Country, HBO, HBO Latino, HLN, ION Television, LMN, Logo, MLB Network, National Geographic, Pivot, RLTV, SHOWTIME, Smithsonian Channel, STARZ, STARZ ENCORE, STARZ ENCORE ESPAÑOL, TBS, Tr3s, VH1, and WGN America.
-In addition, the show streamed live on Yahoo and MLB.com, and was available on Hulu.
+In addition, the show streamed live on Yahoo and MLB.com, and was made available on Hulu.

 Stand Up To Cancer is a division of the Entertainment Industry Foundation, a 501(c)(3) charitable organization.
 It works to raise funds to accelerate the pace of research to get new therapies to patients quickly and save lives now.
 SU2C was established in 2008 by film and media industry leaders who utilize the industry's resources to engage the public in supporting a new, collaborative model of cancer research, and to increase awareness about cancer prevention as well as progress being made in the fight against the disease.